 — David Eldridge (@deldridgewriter) April 13, 2019

-You can read more reviews of her performance here and view a selection of photos from the play in the gallery below.
+You can read more reviews of her performance here.

 And don't think she's done there!
 Smith's 2019 is just getting started.
 Aside from the September release of the Downton Abbey movie, it was announced this week that the actress has joined Broadbent, Toby Jones (voice of Dobby), and Kristen Wiig in signing on for the holiday movie A Boy Called Christmas.
 Deadline Hollywood says Studiocanal will release the film - which will be shot in Lapland, Czech Republic, Slovakia, and London - theatrically in the United Kingdom, Australia, New Zealand, Germany, France, and China, while it will be released to the rest of the world on Netflix.

 The movie will reimagine the origin story of Father Christmas, following an ordinary young boy called Nikolas, who sets out on an adventure into the snowy north in search of his father, who is on a quest to discover the fabled village of the elves, Elfhelm.
 Taking with him a headstrong reindeer called Blitzen and a loyal pet mouse, the young boy soon meets his destiny.

 We've a bit longer to go yet before the Season 3 premiere of The Crown, but Deadline has reported the new season will be coming up in the second half of 2019, sometime after July 1.
 Considering Season 2 launched December 8, 2017, that's quite a wait, but hey... if we could all handle Game of Thrones's schedule, we can handle anything.
 This installment of The Crown features Helena Bonham Carter (Bellatrix Lestrange) as Princess Margaret.